juba/explor/README.md

 `explor` is an R package to allow interactive exploration of multivariate analysis results.

-For now on, it is usable the following types of analyses :
+For now on, it is usable with the following function results:

 Analysis | Function  | Package | Notes
 ------------- | ------------- | ---------- | --------